 We all have within us self care ideas…

 The wisdom we need to make healthy and sane choices in the middle of all the challenges.

-Over the coming days my hope is to go thru each one of these steps here.
+12-steps.
 I’ll break them down for you.
 I invite you to share with others.

-We’re all looking for serenity and hope.
-We can find peace of mind.
-Doesn’t mean the challenges will go away but at least we know we aren’t alone.
+You’re looking for serenity and hope.
+You can find peace of mind.
+Doesn’t mean the challenges will go away but at least you know you aren’t alone.
 For instance, there are many other Family Caregivers dealing with many of the very same issues you have.

 That is why I’ll share some of those self care ideas for caregivers that I’ve learned.
 Keep your heart open.

 See you then….